 But after a couple of loaves of that and still a lot of ripe bananas I decided I needed to try a banana cake.
 My friend Dawn must have been reading my mind because in the email, that day, she sent me photos of a banana cake she had just made.
 Along with the photos was the recipe too.
 She didn’t just stop there though, she showed up at my door with a piece of that yummy banana cake.
 Love you Dawn!

-The cake is a great thing to make if you have a lot of bananas.
-I think I used 7 ripe bananas!
+The cake is a great thing to make if you have a lot of bananas because it uses about 7 ripe bananas!

-Not only are there bananas mashed up in the cake batter but each layer of the cake is filled with bananas pudding and sliced bananas.
+Not only are there bananas mashed up in the cake batter but each layer of the cake is filled with banana pudding and sliced bananas.

 Dawn put nuts in her cake but I decided just to put them on top for the finishing touch.
 I sugared the pecans first and then chopped them.

-Dawn says this is her most requested recipe and she gets a lot of requests for different recipes but she is a great cook so you are definitely want to give this one a try!!
+Dawn says this is her most requested recipe and she gets a lot of requests for different recipes.
+She is a great cook so you definitely want to give this one a try!!

-- 1 box Duncan Hines WHITE cake mix
+- 1 white cake mix prefer Duncan Hines

 - 3/4 cup water